alexanderquispe/Diplomado2023/README.md

 This is a python course.

 Name of the students,
 1. Mattias Salazar
-2. Luis Quisp
+2. Luis Quispe
 3. Nuria Toledo

+GitHub Usernames
+1. MattiasSalazar
+2. luisquispem
+3. marines-2002

 List of artist
 1. Selena Gomez